 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Waterloo is worth considering.

-Waterloo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Waterloo does not have a public transit system used by locals to get to and from work.

-The per capita income in Waterloo in 2010 was $15,526, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $62,104 for a family of four.
-Waterloo also has one of the higher rates of people living in poverty in the nation, with 31.25% of its population below the federal poverty line.
+The per capita income in Waterloo in 2018 was $18,196, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $72,784 for a family of four.
+Waterloo also has one of the higher rates of people living in poverty in the nation, with 47.68% of its population below the federal poverty line.

 Waterloo is an extremely ethnically-diverse town.
 The people who call Waterloo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waterloo residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Waterloo include German, African, Scandinavian, and Irish.
+Important ancestries of people in Waterloo include English, German, Italian, Scots-Irish, and Scandinavian.

 The most common language spoken in Waterloo is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Italian and Chinese.